wibblermatic/GetInterestTest/README.md

 get-interest$ npm run test
 ```

-NB: the tests need to be updated to exercise a number of target test points:
+NB: the tests need to be updated to pass in parameters and check outputs for a number of target test points:

 balance		interest rate	interest
 0.01		1				0